hyoshimori/hyoshimori/README.md

 ## Front-End Developer

-Hi!
+Hey!
 My name is Hiroto.
-I have worked for a French start-up for about three years as a translator, where I became passionate about coding.
+I have worked for a French start-up as a translator, where I became passionate about coding.<br> Now, I work as a JavaScript engineer in Tokyo!

-I had an opportunity to study at Le Wagon and I was chosen to be a <a href="https://kitt.lewagon.com/newsletters/477/public_show?signature=aabc3f95f39b304e820a49d51f36674fbb9a1c25">Top Profile Student</a>, as I tried to pay attention to small details.
-This educational experience has allowed me to deepen my understanding of coding and solidified my passion for technology and creation.

-I look forward to a fruitful learning journey ahead!

 ## Example of Work